Drug Abuse Treatment

 - Withdrawal symptoms occur when drug use is stopped.

-- Physical tolerance to the effects of the drug.
+- Physical tolerance to the effects of the drug have developed.

 - Compulsive use of the drug, even when harmful consequences are recognized.